outworkers/util/README.md

 - ```genMap[T]()```, convenience method that will give you back a ```Map[String, T]```.

-There is also a default list of available generators for some default types.
+There is also a default list of available generators for some default types, and to get to their value simply use the `value` method if the type is not a primitive.
 For things like ```EmailAddress```, the point of the extra class is obviously to distinguish the type during implicit resolution, but you don't need to use our abstraction at all, there will always be an easy way to get to the underlying generated primitives.

-In the case of email addresses, you can use ```gen[EmailAddress].address```, which will correctly generate a valid ```EmailAddress``` but you can work directly with a ```String```.
+In the case of email addresses, you can use ```gen[EmailAddress].value```, which will correctly generate a valid ```EmailAddress``` but you can work directly with a ```String```.

 - ```scala.Int```
 - ```scala.Double```